 Master Pravus feeling on the matter is: “We’ve tried resting your injuries, and that does nothing.
 I think that subluxes and dislocations, and sprains are just going to happen – and we just gotta tape you, or brace you, and keep moving.”
 And I completely agree.
 In fact, I feel so much better just being able to do the things which make me happy, and feel like my life has reached some semblance of “normal” again.

 So, our weekends have been much busier than they have been in the past year or so.
 We have been spending a lot of time at the zoo, when the weather permits (too hot is just not good for kitty).
 Master Pravus even got me to climb this hippo sculpture.
 I was scared I’d fall and hurt myself, but I was okay. =^^= He even caught me when I slid off at the end, so I wouldn’t get hurt. <3 We have been enjoying nice, long walks at the zoo, because the Denver zoo is just amazing.
 Since we have passes we can get in whenever we want all year, and they have little picnic areas so you can bring your own lunch. <3 It has become one of our favorite places to go during the day and all the walking has been helping me regain leg strength and endurance.

-It’s not an easy road, but I’m glad we’ve finally reached the “just keep going” stance, because sitting around is boring as Hell, and Master and me are big fans of doing things.
+It’s not an easy road, but I’m glad we’ve finally reached the “just keep going” stance, because sitting around is boring as Hell, and we are big fans of doing things.
 It’s just nice to not feel like I’m on the sidelines anymore. <3